HighDoping/Wan2.2/README.md

 - Load models only when needed.
 (T5, base model, and vae)
 - Modify the offload_model method to delete the model from memory immediately after use.
 - Add quantized T5 model to reduce memory usage.
+- Use bf16 precision to reduce memory usage.

 ## Problems

-- Mixed precision is broken now.
 - VAE tiling for VAE2.2 is broken now.

 ## TODO

 - Fix VAE tiling for VAE2.2.
 - Add support for A14B model.
-- Try fix mixed precision.

 ## Installation